25+ Best WWII Books to Broaden Your Perspective

 Topic: The Allied invasion of Normandy.

-Ambrose captures the planning, execution, and personal stories surrounding D-Day.
-Through interviews with soldiers, he reveals the chaos and heroism of the invasion.
-The book is both a tribute and a strategic analysis of the event that changed the war’s course.
+Ambrose chronicles the planning and execution of D-Day.
+With firsthand accounts from soldiers, he narrates the turmoil and valor of the invasion.
+The book is both a memorial and an analysis of the pivotal event that turned the tide of the war.

 16. If This Is a Man – Primo Levi